microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 - Listening for text views being opened and closed.
 - Listening for text view (editor) state changes.
-- Reading the text of the document and the caret locations.
+- Reading the text of the document and the selections/carets locations.
-- Performing text edits.
+- Performing text edits and selection/caret changes.
+- Defining new document types.
+- Extending text views with new text view margins.

 The Visual Studio editor generally refers to the functionality of editing text files, known as documents, of any type.
 Individual files may be opened for editing, and the open editor window is referred to as a `TextView`.